-- actual or anticipated fluctuations in our client base, the level of client engagement and client acquisition, revenue, or other operating results; - variations between our actual operating results and the expectations of securities analysts, investors, and the financial community; - any forward-looking financial or operating information we may provide to the public or securities analysts, any changes in this information, or our failure to meet expectations based on this information; - actions of securities analysts who initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - repurchases of our Class A common stock pursuant to our share repurchase program, which could also cause our stock price to be higher that it would be in the absence of such a program and could potentially reduce the market liquidity for our stock; - whether investors or securities analysts view our stock structure unfavorably, particularly our dual-class structure and the significant voting control of our executive officers, directors, and their affiliates; - additional shares of our Class A common stock being sold into the market by us or our existing stockholders, or the anticipation of such sales; - announcements by us or our competitors of significant products or features, technical innovations, acquisitions, strategic partnerships, joint ventures, or capital commitments; - changes in operating performance and stock market valuations of companies in our industry, including our vendors and competitors; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - targeted efforts of social media or other groups to transact in and affect the price of Stitch Fix stock, such as the activity in early 2021 targeting GameStop Corp and others; - lawsuits threatened or filed against us; - developments in new legislation and pending lawsuits or regulatory actions, including interim or final rulings by judicial or regulatory bodies; and - other events or factors, including those resulting from war or incidents of terrorism, public health crises such as the COVID-19 pandemic, or responses to these events.
+- actual or anticipated fluctuations in our client base, the level of client engagement and client acquisition, revenue, or other operating results; - variations between our actual operating results and the expectations of securities analysts, investors, and the financial community;

+- any forward-looking financial or operating information we may provide to the public or securities analysts, any changes in this information, or our failure to meet expectations based on this information; - actions of securities analysts who initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - repurchases of our Class A common stock pursuant to our share repurchase program, which could also cause our stock price to be higher that it would be in the absence of such a program and could potentially reduce the market liquidity for our stock; - whether investors or securities analysts view our stock structure unfavorably, particularly our dual-class structure and the significant voting control of our directors, executive officers, and their affiliates; - additional shares of our Class A common stock being sold into the market by us or our existing stockholders, or the anticipation of such sales; - announcements by us or our competitors of significant products or features, technical innovations, acquisitions, strategic partnerships, joint ventures, or capital commitments; - changes in operating performance and stock market valuations of companies in our industry, including our vendors and competitors; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - targeted efforts of social media or other groups to transact in and affect the price of Stitch Fix stock, such as the activity in early 2021 targeting GameStop Corp and others; - lawsuits threatened or filed against us; - developments in new legislation and pending lawsuits or regulatory actions, including interim or final rulings by judicial or regulatory bodies; and - other events or factors, including those resulting from war or incidents of terrorism, public health crises such as the COVID-19 pandemic, or responses to these events.

 In addition, extreme price and volume fluctuations in the stock markets have affected and continue to affect many eCommerce and other technology companies' stock prices.
 Often, their stock prices have fluctuated in ways unrelated or disproportionate to the companies' operating performance.
 In the past, stockholders have filed securities class action litigation following periods of market volatility.
 For example, beginning in October 2018, we and certain of our directors and officers were sued in putative class action and derivative lawsuits alleging violations of the federal securities laws for allegedly making materially false and misleading statements.
+And on August 26, 2022, a class action lawsuit alleging violations of federal securities laws was filed by certain of our stockholders naming as defendants us, certain of our officers and directors and certain of our affiliated stockholders for allegedly making materially false and misleading statements regarding our Freestyle offering.
 We may be the target of additional litigation of this type in the future as well.
 Such securities litigation could subject us to substantial costs, divert resources and the attention of management from our business, and seriously harm our business.